-The portfolio of companies is expected to consist of a limited number of approximately 20 companies.
-It is this 'cherry picking' from a basket of over 900 listed companies in this sector which should drive the outperformance of the different biotech indexes / trackers.
+The portfolio of companies of the Fund is expected to consist of a limited number of approximately 18 companies.
+It is this 'cherry picking' from a basket of over 100 publicly listed companies in the genetics biotech / life sciences sector which should drive the outperformance of the different biotech indexes / trackers.
 In order to reduce the risks of investing in this sector the Fund will diversify its portfolio over several disease areas, different phases of product development as well as geographical areas.